Housing Stabilization Case Manager

 - Refer clients to necessary therapeutic, social service, medical, educational, employment, etc. resources within the community;

-- Maintain accurate and complete file information, case notes, and HMIS documentation clearly and completely documenting goals, action steps and outcomes;
+- Maintain accurate and complete file information, case notes and HMIS documentation clearly and completely documenting goals, action steps and

-- Ensure all clients remain compliant in all program expectations;
+- Ensure all clients remain compliant in all program policies and procedures;

 - Develop and maintain contacts/relationships with community resources and partners in order to most efficiently support and advocate for clients;

 - Shelter operations are 24/7 which necessitates on-call shifts and availability during inclement weather;

 - Perform other duties as assigned and necessary for shelter operations; and

 - Adhere to the Carpenter’s Shelter Code of Ethics.